PhatRhino/docker-compose-telegraf-influxdb-grafana/README.md

 ## Database

 The app creates a default InfluxDB database called `telemetry`.
+No retention policy has been configured as metrics disappear as soon as the container is killed.

 ## Data Sources